LeoMaximal/RepVGG/README.md

-original version by X.H.Ding, forked and edited by L.Ma
+original version by X.H.Ding, forked and edited by our group

 train.py is modified, adding Tensorboard support and changing file path in order to run on BitaHub